 Intelligence about possible landing sites was essential, local knowledge gained by RM personnel over many years, technical information collection and close observation by special forces were all used extensively and all pointed to San Carlos as being the only viable landing location.
 This lack of knowledge and appreciation clearly led to the Argentine forces not reinforcing the area beyond a small observation force.

-Establishing the Beach Support Area took much longer than expected because after the initial attacks at San Carlos the various stores ships were withdrawn with only those unloading allowed in the area.
-The enemy action had an effect on the build up in a way that was simply not envisaged.
-These delays meant naval vessels had to endure more punishment in Bomb Alley and ammunition dumps established at various locations which because of the slow build up were vulnerable.
+Establishing the Beach Support Area took much longer than expected because after the initial attacks at San Carlos the various store’s ships were withdrawn with only those unloading allowed in the area.
+The enemy action had an effect on the build-up in a way that was simply not envisaged.
+These delays meant naval vessels had to endure more punishment in Bomb Alley and ammunition dumps established at various locations which because of the slow build-up was vulnerable.